 - Store eggs in the original packaging in the coldest part of the refrigerator.
 Do not use the pre-made egg cups in the door where eggs are susceptible to warmer air from the door opening and closing.

-- Fresh eggs in shell will last for 3 to 5 weeks in the refrigerator.
+- Fresh eggs in shell will last 3 to 5 weeks in the refrigerator.

 - Hard-boiled eggs can last a week in the refrigerator, in or out of the shell.

-- If you can't eat all your eggs before the expiration date, freeze them.
+- If you can't eat your eggs before the expiration date, freeze them.
 Eggs will keep as long as a year in the freezer.
-Beat whole eggs until just blended, pour into freezer-safe containers, seal tightly and place in a freezer set below 0 degrees Fahrenheit.
+To store, beat whole eggs until just blended, pour into freezer-safe containers, seal tightly and place in a freezer set below 0 degrees Fahrenheit.
 Label the container with the number of eggs included and the date.
 When you are ready to use, thaw in the refrigerator.

 - Whether you're boiling, frying or scrambling eggs, make sure the yolks and whites are firm, not runny.

 - Cook egg dishes like quiche or casseroles to 160 degrees Fahrenheit.
 Proper cooking temperatures kill harmful bacteria present in food.
-Use a meat thermometer to check the doneness of dishes containing eggs.
+Use a food thermometer to check the doneness of dishes containing eggs.

 - Never eat raw eggs.
 This includes raw cookie dough and cake batter.

-- When a recipe call for raw eggs, like Caesar salad dressing, use a liquid pasteurized egg or egg substitute instead.
+- When a recipe calls for raw eggs, like Caesar salad dressing, use a liquid pasteurized egg or egg substitute instead.